hm21/pro_image_editor/README.md

 - ✅ Selectable design mode between Material and Cupertino
 - ✅ Interactive layers
 - ✅ Hit detection for painted layers
+- ✅ Loading of stickers or widgets in the editor

 #### Future Features
+- ✨ Improved layer movement and scaling functionality for desktop devices
 - ✨ Text-layer with an improved hit-box and ensure it's vertically centered on all devices
-- ✨ Improved layer movement and scaling functionality for desktop devices
 - ✨ Enhanced crop editor with improved performance (No dependencies on `image_editor` and `extended_image`)
-- ✨ Stickers support

 ## Getting started